GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_overview_1.md

 :::{admonition} Bug identified
 :class: note

-A bug related to multithreading in numexpr has been identified which may cause 400x400 pixel data block to be misplaced in a tile.
+A bug related to multithreading in numexpr has been identified which may cause a 400x400 pixel data block to be misplaced in a tile.
 For the full GeoMAD archive, it is possible that there are around 8-12 tiles with incorrect data (misplaced blocks).
 It is unknown at this stage which tiles are effected.
 We are investigating the bug and will provide more information soon.
 :::